2021 Census of Population and Housing Australian Privacy Principle 5 Census Data Collection Notice

 How is your personal information collected?

 Personal information is collected from the Census form, which you can complete online or on a paper form.
 One person in each household usually completes the form for everyone at home on Census night, 10 August 2021.
-If you are living in a group house, or want to keep your information private from others in your household, you can find a range of different self-service options to help you complete your own form at www.census.abs.gov.au/privacy.
+If you have privacy concerns, or want to keep your information private from others in your household or group house, you can request a separate online or paper form on the Census website.

 What personal information is collected?